guxd/deep-code-search/pytorch/README.md

 PyTorch implementation of [Deep Code Search](https://guxd.github.io/papers/deepcs.pdf).

 ⚠️ **Note that the PyTorch version is problematic at present.
 It might need bugfix or hyperparameter tuning.
-For though who want to replicate DeepCS as a baseline model, it is highly recommended to check out the Keras version.
+For those who want to replicate DeepCS as a baseline model, it is highly recommended to check out the Keras version.
 This could greatly save your time and effort**.

 ## Dependency
 > Tested in MacOS 10.12, Ubuntu 16.04